Ken Baldry's Alpine Pages

 Gandegg Hut

-We stopped off at the Gandegg Hut at 3029m for lunch and I later painted it with Jane in the forground.
+In 1975, we stopped off at the Gandegg Hut at 3029m for lunch and I later painted it with Jane in the forground.
 By the time we had got to Furgg, 2272m, slowly admiring those flowers that were still out, we had had enough and took the string railway down to Zermatt, 1616m.
 We have skied this stretch often enough!
-I did walk it in 1999, though, going up to the Schwarzsee on the Matterhorn from Furgg & walking down to Furi.
-Very pleasant
+I did walk it in 1999, though, walking up an easy path to the Schwarzsee (2552m) on the Matterhorn from Furgg & walking down to Furi, which is much more pleasant than walking from Furgg to Furi.

 Monte Rosa Tour Index page